cantikapf/IR-study-companion/_chapters/021-international-political-economy/080-monetary-system.md

 title: International Monetary System
 slug: monetary-system
 abstract: The history of International Monetary System
+simple_summary: "Think of this chapter as an important puzzle piece.
+It explains a special part of how countries interact, make decisions, and affect your daily life, even if you don't realize it yet!"
 ---

 ## Introduction
 The international monetary system facilitates economic transactions between countries through the use of national currencies.
 It provides a mechanism for setting currency exchange rates and enables cross-border flows related to trade, investment, and finance.
 An effective international monetary system is crucial for global economic growth and stability.

 When the system functions smoothly, international trade and investment thrive.
 However, when it malfunctions or collapses, it can grind global economic activity to a halt.
-The international monetary system aims to mitigate risks and minimize disruptions that can ripple across borders.
+The **international monetary** system aims to mitigate risks and minimize disruptions that can ripple across borders.

 At its core, the system exists to overcome the lack of globally accepted currencies.
 With countries using their own legal tender, exchanges are necessary to conduct business across borders.
-The prevailing exchange rates at any given time ultimately reflect the complex interactions between global supply and demand for currencies.
+The prevailing **exchange** rates** at any given time ultimately reflect the complex interactions between global supply and demand for currencies.

-By establishing structures and guidelines for currency valuation and exchange, the international monetary system provides the foundation for international economic engagement.
+By establishing structures and guidelines for currency valuation and exchange, the international **monetary system** provides the foundation for international economic engagement.
 Its sound functioning facilitates cross-border transactions that increase global productivity and raise standards of living.

 ## National Currencies and Exchanges